Apsara Dance: Costume

-The costumes of the apsara role is based on the devatas as depicted on bas-relief of Angkor Wat.
-They wear a sampot sarabap, a type of silk brocade that is intricately pleated in the front.
+The costumes of the apsara role is based on the devatas as depicted on the bas-relief of Angkor Wat.
+They wear a sampot sarabap, a type of silk brocade skirt-cloth.
+The sampot, worn samloy-style and also called samloy robab, is intricately pleated in the front like the Angkorean devata.
+The lead's sampot is generally white.

+On top, a silk bodice is worn, generally skin-color, to suggest nudity.

 Headdress

-The headdress of the lead apsara has three points or tips, with two rows of spherical decorations like the apsara pictured at Angkor Wat.
+The headdress of the lead apsara has three points or tips, with two rows of spherical decorations like the apsara pictured at Angkor.
 Headdress worn by the subordinate dancers commonly have three points and only one row of sphere decoration.
 These crowns often include garlands of artificial hair with ornate adornments.
 The five-points crowns are frequently absent in modern dance routines.

+A flower tassel is worn on the left side of her mokot and a champei on the right side of her head.
+Champeis are sometimes worn in a cascade in her hair.